![]() |

 | Patches be gone, and via the magic of suspended sand in paint, they were! |

-Another element of Tudor imagery in the Savage bungalow is the extensive use of various shapes of clear leaded glass.
-These include diamond-shaped panes in a fixed window on the north wall, rectangular-shaped panes in the dining room, and hexagonal panes in twin bays on the front elevation, and in a single fixed window on the south wall.
-The use of Tudor-style leaded-glass throughout the bungalow makes a singular contribution to overall atmosphere, adding classy, artistic touches that serve to enrich rooms while distantly evoking Tudor times (an era that was smitten by the possibilities of joining small pieces of glass into panes held in place with lead cames, at a time when such glass was becoming more widely available).
+Another element of Tudor imagery in the Savage bungalow is the extensive use of clear leaded glass.
+This includes diamond-shaped panes in a fixed window on the north wall, rectangular-shaped panes in the dining room, and hexagonal panes in twin bays on the front elevation, and in a single fixed window on the south wall.
+The use of Tudor-style leaded-glass through the entire bungalow contributes greatly to the overall atmosphere, adding classy, artistic touches that enrich rooms while distantly evoking Tudor times.
+Tudor was an era that was smitten by the possibilities of joining small pieces of glass into panes held in place with lead cames, at the time such glass was more widely available (see next photo).

 ![]() |